-This school understands the importance of delivering an effective safeguarding curriculum which includes:

-- 1. Healthy and respectful relationships. - 2.
-Boundaries and consent. - 3.
-Stereotyping, prejudice, and equality. - 4.
-Body confidence and self-esteem, wellbeing and resilience. - Relevant issues will be addressed through Relationships Education and health education is mandatory from September 2020.
+- 1. This school understands the importance of delivering an effective safeguarding curriculum which includes: - 2.
+Healthy and respectful relationships. - 3.
+Boundaries and consent. - 4.
+Stereotyping, prejudice, and equality. - 5.
+Body confidence and self-esteem, wellbeing and resilience. - 6.
+How to recognise an abusive relationship, including coercive and controlling behaviour. - 7.
+The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support. - 8.
+What constitutes sexual harassment and sexual violence and why these are always unacceptable. - Relevant issues will be addressed through Relationships Education (for all primary schools) and Relationships and Sex Education for all secondary pupils and health education (for all pupils in state-funded schools) is mandatory from September 2020.
 All children should be safeguarded from potentially harmful and inappropriate online material (online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth-generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying. - Relevant issues will be addressed through other areas of the curriculum.
 For example, circle time, English, History, Drama, PSHE, Art and assemblies.